ZeroGDesign/docs/docs/pages/menu/menu_faq.md

 * The Mercury One supports the Voron Afterburner.
 * The Mercury One.1 supports the EVA carriage platform & the Voron Stealthburner.

-## Do I need klipper?

-No, but it is highly recommended.
-It flexibility and ease of use with Mainsail/Fluidd interface options make using your printer much more enjoyable.

 ## What the heck is a BOM?

 A Bill of Materials.
 It lists everything you need in order to complete your build.